4DR1455/Microtrading_bot/README.md

 ## Conclusion

 To conclude this paper of my work, I would like to recap everything accomplished.
 I developed two concurrent programs.
 The first implements the trading logic ("The Brain"), which uses a linear prediction model to determine if a stock is performing better or worse than expected.
 It then decides to sell or buy an amount determined by a specific geometric formula that enforces more aggressive operations as prices diverge, managing portfolio distribution via a hash map of price ranges.
-The second program ("The Hands") reads data from datasets, sends it to the Brain, awaits its response, executes the decided operations, and simulates a 0.1% trading fee.
+The second program ("The Hands") reads data from datasets, sends it to the Brain, awaits its response, executes the decided operations<!--, and simulates a 0.1% trading fee-->.

-At the end of each simulated year, the system calculates the profit that a simple buy-and-hold strategy would have performed (applying the same buying fee) and compares this performance, outputting the results to a CSV document.
+At the end of each simulated year, the system calculates the profit that a simple buy-and-hold strategy would have performed <!--(applying the same buying fee)--> and compares this performance, outputting the results to a CSV document.

 Findings: I discovered that this bot **outperforms** the market with **95% confidence**.
 Additionally, I observed specific cases where the bot achieves exceptionally high returns—a phenomenon that I would like to study further in the future.

+#### !!!
+There is an inconsistency at data, I'm working on it.